opennms-forge/opennms.org/user/pages/05.blog/2017-10-17-lxc-process-monitor/item.md

 ---

-Monitoring should always help in bad situations and give a good overview about your system health status.
+Monitoring should always help in bad situations and provide a good overview about your system health status.
 Especially service availability monitors are quite handy to ensure that all services are running on the correct machines.

 In past I ran into an problem which was more a documentation issue than a classical monitor alarming issue.